AI Basics Explained Simply

 Heard a lot about Artificial Intelligence (AI) but not sure what it really means?
 You’re not alone!
 Let’s break down the basics in plain English, without any confusing tech talk.

 Think of this page as your friendly starting point to understanding the core ideas behind AI.
+If you want a structured path, our bite-sized AI Beginner Course gets you confident in under an hour.

-What is AI?
+What Is AI?
 (The Super Simple Idea)

 Think of AI Like...

-Sometimes analogies help!
+Sometimes analogies help:

-Common AI Terms You Might Hear (Simple Meanings)
+Common AI Terms (Simple Meanings)

 Why Bother Learning AI Basics?